JohnPetros/focusdoro/README.md

 # Generaate the development expo build
 $ eas build --profile development --platform android
 ```
-> Download the build and run npm start scan the generated QR Code with your mobile device 😉.
+> Download the build and run npm start to scan the generated QR Code with your mobile device 😉.

 > See [the development build documentation](https://docs.expo.dev/develop/development-builds/create-a-build/) for more details.